SalK91/convex_optimization/docs/convex/14_convexsets.md

 - An $\ell_\infty$ ball: $\{ x : \|x\|_\infty \le r \}$, which is a box.
 - The probability simplex: $\{ x \in \mathbb{R}^n : x \ge 0, \sum_i x_i = 1 \}$.

+Convexity means “no caves or holes” — you can mix any two feasible points and stay feasible.

+Geometrically:

+- Convex sets are closed under averaging.
+- Optimization over convex sets is stable: small perturbations to data do not create new local minima.
+- Convex sets preserve feasibility under stochastic mixing — a key property in probabilistic ML models.

 > A set that is not convex: a crescent shape or annulus.
 The defining failure is: there exist $x,y$ in the set such that some convex combination leaves the set.